Encode-Club-Solidity-Bootcamp-Team-6/project-2/README.md

   - Ensure execution by the deployer/chairperson.

 ## Voting
-- Cast a vote with: `npx ts-node --files scripts/CastVote.ts <contractAddress> <proposalIndex>`.
+- Cast a vote by executing script CastVote.ts with: `npx ts-node --files scripts/CastVote.ts <contractAddress> <proposalIndex>`.
   - Replace placeholders with the contract's address and the chosen proposal index.

 ## Delegate Vote
-- Execute script with the Private Key in .env, that holds voting rights.
+- Execute script DelegateVote.ts with the Private Key in .env, that holds voting rights.
 In the CLI specifiy the address that you want to delegate to: `npx ts-node --files ./scripts/DelegateVote.ts <contractAddress> <Address you want to delegate to>`.

+ ## Get winning proposal
+- install web3 package: `npm install web3`
+- Execute script GetWinningProposal.ts.
+In the CLI specifiy the contract address: `npx ts-node --files ./scripts/GetWinningProposal.ts <contractAddress>`.

 ## Notes
 - Safeguard your private keys and carefully manage `.env` contents.